Bijelo Dugme: Alen Islamović years and disbandment (1986–89)

-On the 24th of November, 1988, the album Ćiribiribela was released.
+On 24 November 1988, the album Ćiribiribela was released.
 Recorded during the political crisis in Yugoslavia, the album was marked by Bregović's pacifist efforts: the album featured Edward Hicks' painting Noah's Ark on the cover, the song "Lijepa naša" ("Our Beautiful") featured the national anthem of Croatia "Lijepa naša domovino" ("Our Beautiful Homeland") combined with the Serbian traditional World War I song "Tamo daleko" ("There, Far Away"), and the title track featured lyrics about a love couple which decides to "stay at home and kiss" if the war starts.
 The album's biggest hit was "Đurđevdan je, a ja nisam s onom koju volim" ("It's St. George's Day, and I'm Not with the One I Love'"), based on traditional Romani song "Ederlezi", featuring Fejat Sejdić along with his trumpet orchestra.
 Other hits included "Evo zakleću se" ("Here, I'll Make A Vow"), "Ako ima Boga" ("If There Is God"), "Šta ima novo" ("What's New"), "Nakon svih ovih godina" ("After All These Years"), pop-influenced "Napile se ulice" ("The Streets Are Drunk") and the title track, the Dalmatian folk music-inspired "Ćirbiribela".
 After the album release, Radio-Television Belgrade wanted to make a video for "Đurđevdan je, a ja nisam s onom koju volim".
 The original idea was for the video to feature iconography inspired by the Serbian Army in World War I. The video was recorded in the village of Koraćica in Central Serbia.
 The band came to the film shooting, completely unaware about the video concept.
 It was originally intended for the band to have worn uniforms (without any insignia) and old weapons based on the World War I-era Serbian army gear, but Islamović thought the idea was too "pro-war", and he refused to wear a uniform.
 Eventually, the band and the director reached an agreement: everyone, except Islamović, wore Serbian traditional costumes, with only several of the original props used.
 However, after the video was recorded, the editors at RTB didn't allow the costumes to be shown at all, with their main concern being that it was too similar in appearance to the Chetnik movement.
 In Socialist Yugoslavia, the Chetniks were cast as an enemy of the state, and were severely looked down upon by the public.